-Other most common cause for droopy eyelid is the injury.
+Another most common cause of droopy eyelid is the injury.
 Trauma to the eye as an assault or an accidental injury to the eye may also result in ptosis.
 If any injury happens to the oculomotor nerve which is responsible for supplying the levator muscle can also cause drooping of the eyelids.

 Cause #7: Dermatochalasis

 Dermatochalasis is a kind of connective tissue disease where the skin on the lower and the upper eyelid loses elasticity of the skin and so it hangs down in folds and it starts giving the impression of droopy eyes.
 This disease is generally associated with aging issue and also there may be a genetic predisposition.
 Some other conditions like an injury to the eye and its surrounding tissue, skin disorders and thyroid disease or even chronic renal disease and some skin disorder may be also involved.
-Sometimes, it may also cause issues with vision that could be the reasons for looking tired eyes and also it may be a cause for cosmetic concern.
+Sometimes, it may also cause issues with a vision that could be the reasons for looking tired eyes and also it may be a cause for cosmetic concern.

-Sometimes local eye problems may also cause your eyelids to droop.
+Apart from the above casues, there are some other local eye issues may also cause your eyelids to droop.
 They include:

 - Over-exposure to the sun